nhh979/personal_website/_posts/Classnotes/2024-10-06-ConfidenceInterval2.md

 with $$d.f.$$ degrees of freedom.

-Similarly to the z-statistic, we can find the t-statistic using the t-distribution table with a given confidence level and known the degrees of freedom.
+Similarly to the z-statistic, we can find the t-statistic using the t-distribution table with a given confidence level and the degrees of freedom.

 The standard error for $$\mu$$ can be computed easily using the formula:
 $$\sigma_{\hat{\theta}} = \frac{s}{\sqrt{n}}$$